-Not quite… Corn pone is made with cornmeal, water, salt, and bacon drippings, whereas cornbread is made with eggs, sugar, butter, milk, flour, and baking powder.
-Corn pone has a heavier and thicker consistency than fluffy and airy cornbread and is not as sweet.
+Not quite… corn pone bread recipes are made with cornmeal, water, salt, and bacon drippings, whereas cornbread is made with eggs, sugar, butter, milk, flour, and baking powder.
+Sweet corn pone recipe has a heavier and thicker consistency than fluffy and airy cornbread and is not as sweet.

 What you’ll need to make this Southern Corn Pone Bread recipe